oskros/MF_run_counter/README.md

 You add a drop to the current run (or previous run if no run is currently active) by pressing the "Add drop" button or using the assigned hotkey (default 'alt+A').
 It will then be registered in the "Drops" tab under the run where it was found.
 In case a drop was added by mistake, it can be deleted by highlighting it and clicking the "Delete selection" button under the "Drops" tab, or by pressing the Delete button on your keyboard while the drop is highlighted (this hotkey is not system wide).

+### Profiles
+In the profile tab it is possible to create a separate run profile for each character and run type (eg. Chaos, Cows, Meph, etc.).
+In the profile tab you can view each saved session in the archive browser, where it is also possible to save the results to a .txt file or copy to clipboard.
+Profile data is saved as a .json under the "Profiles" folder that is created the first time you run the program.

 ### Session timer
 The session timer will start as soon as you open the program and run as long as the program is open (an not put on pause).